biancadanforth/tracking-protection-shield-study/README.md

 ## Eligibility

 Users are ineligible for the study if:
+* They have set a History preference to "Always use Private Browsing mode".
+This means every window is a private window.
 * They have already changed their Tracking Protection setting from the default.

 ## Treatment Branches